Words by Dave, video by Carmen

 The Philippines is consistently rated as one of the best scuba diving spots in the world – and that’s exactly why we packed our bags and dive books for a three-week jaunt across this archipelago of over 7,000 islands in the south Pacific.

-Now that’s a lot of islands, so we narrowed our sights to just two where we knew the scuba diving would be good – Bohol just off the coast of Cebu and the long expanse of Palawan which hosts the world famous El Nido area.
+Now that’s a lot of islands, so we narrowed our sights to just two where we knew the scuba diving would be good (I got my scuba watches by that time) – Bohol just off the coast of Cebu and the long expanse of Palawan which hosts the world famous El Nido area.